 I opened and continue to run a successful therapy and coaching practice in Boulder; I provide couples therapy, couples retreats, family therapy and individual therapy, and as a coach, I offer executive coaching and life coaching.
-I co-own a boutique website design company that serves coaches and therapists.
+I'm running an accelerator program for coaches and therapists.
 I continue to make and produce music.
-It was my honor to found a record label, Natural High Records, for teens in the Boulder area as a part of a substance abuse prevention program.
+It was my honor to start a record label, Natural High Records, for teens in the Boulder area as a part of a substance abuse prevention program.
+My music is featured in theatre plays all around the world.
 At this point, no part of my experience or education, lost as I sometimes felt, has been useless.
 It has all woven beautifully into this multi-career life.